xcompass/Tuya-Water-Leak-Sensor/README.md

 Use Tx Rx GND VMO(+3V) and GPIO0 to GND to flash Tasmota.

 From now on, every single change in Tasmota should be done by quickly, with your fingers wet, touch the water leak tips.
+Or pull VM0 to 3v to prevent the MCU cutting ESP power.

 I assume you have worked before with Tasmota.